nyu-oop-sp18/class07/README.md

 control flow of the program and can be dealt with at the point we deem it to be necessary.
 The `Try` type is thus useful when we want to write side-effect free code that needs to inter-operate with code that can throw exceptions.
-By using `Try` we can avoid cluttering our code with `try/catch` blocks.
+By using `Try` we can then avoid cluttering our code with `try/catch` blocks.

 We modify the signature of `parse` to return a `Try[A]` instead of an